 If there is no cream of tartar to be found, a teaspoon of white vinegar or two teaspoons of lemon juice could be a good cream of tartar substitute.
 The acid will work well to give the meringue the stiff peaks it needs.
 I, personally, don't think the substitute works as well as cream of tartar and creates a slightly sticky meringue.
 If too much vinegar or lemon juice is added, they could also alter the whole flavoring of the meringue.

-Lemon meringue cookies– Add some lemon juice or lemon zest for sweet and sour treat, along with yellow food coloring.
+Lemon meringues- Add some lemon juice or lemon zest for sweet and sour treat, along with yellow food coloring.

-Chocolate meringue cookies- Add a little unsweetened cocoa powder in the mixture,
+Chocolate meringues- Add a little unsweetened cocoa powder in the mixture.
+Another option is to gently fold in some mini chocolate chips.

-Dip them- Only dip the base in melted chocolate.
+Dip them- Once these cookies have baked and cooled, only dip the base in melted chocolate.
 Then, coat them in chopped nuts (almonds, pistachios, pecans, walnuts, almonds) or crushed peppermint or even shredded coconut.

-Add sprinkles– Prior to baking, toss some sprinkles on top of these cookies to give them a pop of color.
+Add sprinkles- Prior to baking (when batter is still wet), toss some sprinkles on top to give them a pop of color.

 Vegan version- I have not tried this myself but some people have used chickpea water or aqua faba successfully as a substitute for egg whites and it's supposed to whip up really well.